Discover more from The Red Black Green Baseball Blog

 He made his only appearances as a professional baseball player in the winter leagues of Panama, Colombia, Nicaragua, and Cuba during his 30s and 40s.
 He made his pro debut in late 1952 and played until 1964, showing that he could still perform at a high level.

 After retiring during the mid-1960s he would then coach at a university in the Bluefields.
-Green was also an area scout of the Mosquito Coast for Nicaragua’s national baseball entity, looking for talented costeños that could carry on Nicaragua’s baseball excellence.
+Green was also an area scout of the Mosquito Coast for Nicaragua’s national baseball entity, looking for talented costeños who could carry on Nicaragua’s baseball excellence.

 He died in 1980, at the age of 60 years old.